readthedocs/website/content/posts/enable-beta-addons.md

 ![Analytics Addons](/images/addons-analytics.png)

-Analytics allows you to explore your documentation traffic to understand what are the pages your readers read the most.
+Analytics allows authors to explore your documentation traffic to understand what are the pages readers read the most.
 With this data, your team is able to **prioritize the work on pages with high traffic** over others with less.
 Besides, you can find out what are the terms your users search the most and write documentation pages that include those terms so they can easily find them.